Certified Kubernetes Administrator (CKA) learning note

 Upgrade kubeadm on the master node

-sudo apt upgrade kubeadm
+1sudo apt upgrade kubeadm

 And confirm the version of kubeadm with